Loops

 Loops are used when you want to repeat a block of code multiple times.
 There are

-two types of loops in XS: while
+two types of loops in XS: while loops and for loops.

-1. while
+1. while loops

-loop is used to execute a block of code while a condition is
+The while loop is used to execute a block of code while a condition is

 met.
 The condition is checked at the beginning of each iteration of the loop.

-Syntax of a while
+Syntax of a while loop

 | while (condition)